wp-plugins/ajax-adsense/readme.txt

 == Change Log ==

+* V8.81: Killing the option to allow update checks.
+[Sep 26, 2015]
+* V8.80: Changes to make the plugin work on nginx and Microsoft servers.
+[Sep 20, 2015]
-* V8.65: Ensuring usability on touch-screen devices.
+* V8.75: Ensuring usability on touch-screen devices.
 [Sep 17, 2015]
 * V8.74: Removing some unused files.
 [Sep 15, 2015]
 * V8.73: Reinstating the option to force the admin page loading, moving to a less colorful default theme.
 [Sep 14, 2015]
 * V8.72: Minor refactoring changes.
 [Sep 12, 2015]